DigiNode FAQ

 If your Raspberry Pi has at least 8Gb RAM, it is technically possibly to run your DigiNode from a microSD card.
 That said, an SSD is always recommended - performance will be much better and over time the microSD card is more likely to become corrupted.

 Possibly.
-If it has 8Gb RAM and can bun Ubuntu/Debian 64-bit, it should be fine.
+If it has 8Gb RAM and can run Ubuntu Server 64-bit, it should be fine.
 8Gb RAM is recommended for a full DigiNode (DigiByte + DigiAssets Nodes).
-With 4Gb RAM you should be able to run a DigiByte full node or a DigiAssets Node, but not both together.
-Given the easier setup, and generally better performance, a Raspberry Pi with 8Gb RAM is still recommended.
+Given the easier setup, and generally better performance, a Raspberry Pi 8Gb or better is still recommended.

 Software Licence FAQ